Chapter 6 Enrichment analyses

 The GeneRatio and BgRatio correspond respectively to

-• the ration between the number of genes of interest in the gene set and the number of (unique) genes-to-interest: \(\frac{|genes\_of\_interest~in~gene\_set|}{|genes\_of\_interest|}\)
+• the ration between the number of genes of interest in the gene set and the number of (unique) genes-of-interest: \(\frac{|genes\_of\_interest~in~gene\_set|}{|genes\_of\_interest|}\)

 • the ratio between the number of genes of interest in the gene set and size of the universe, i.e. the number of (unique) genes across all gene sets: \(\frac{|genes~in~gene\_set|}{|universe|}\)